Recruitment

 How many candidates finish, by method

-Share of candidates who complete each type of assessment.
-Tasks that feel job-related and clear are finished far more often.
+Share of candidates who complete each type of assessment (Candidate Voice Report 2026 and industry synthesis).

 Live scenarios and voice tasks finish at 83%.
 AI interviewers sit at 68%.
 Form-based tests drop to 64%, based on the 2026 Candidate Voice Report.
 Every candidate who quits lands back on a recruiter's desk.